cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 up and after the attack finishes.

-Pattern recognition and patience is key to combat, rather than speed and damage output, seen in, say, hack-and-slash melee fighters.
+Pattern recognition and patience is key to combat, rather than speed and damage output seen in hack-and-slash melee fighters.
 Players must analyze their enemies to find a moment of vulnerability to get a few hits in before retreating to safety.
 {: .notice--info }

 The heavy usage of a stamina resource adds more difficulty.
 Players will be